 You can use commit hooks to update bugs quickly from commit log messages.
-That way, you can say things like "Changed X to Y, this fixes BH-123" and it will update your BugHerd bug 123 with that message, and change the state to done.
+That way, you can say things like "Changed X to Y, this fixes BH-123" and it will update your BugHerd bug 123 with that message, and change the state to "done" (or whatever you have named the right-most column on your Project board.
 Commit hooks are currently available for GitHub and Bitbucket.

 Here's how it works:

 - If you reference any valid bug number, preceded by BH- the commit message will be added to that bug.
 For example: "Some changes related to BH-1"

 - Using the word "closed", "closes", or "close" just before the bug reference, will change the state to "closed".
 Example: "Closes BH-1"